 A listing agreement also grants the agency the freedom to work with other real estate agents to assist with the marketing of the property.
-Once the form has been signed by the seller and broker, the licensee will be able to advertise the property until the expiration of the listing period detailed in the agreement.
+Once the seller and broker have signed the form, the licensee will be able to advertise the property until the expiration of the listing period detailed in the agreement.

 - Laws – § 11:5-6.2